software-mansion/starknet.py/docs/guide.rst

 Declaring contracts
 -------------------

-Since Cairo 0.10.0 Declare transactions can be signed and in the future, declaring without the signature (and without the fee) will be impossible.
+Since Cairo 0.10.0 Declare transactions can be signed and in the future, declaring without signing the transaction (and without paying the fee) will be impossible.
 That is why :ref:`AccountClient` has :meth:`sign_declare_transaction()` method.

 Here's an example how to use it.